byuitechops/BYUI-Canvas-Admin-Tools/scripts/deleteAllQuizzes/ProjectCaptureDocDeleteAllQuizzes.md

 ## Background

-Corey Moore and his team had the task of deleting the quizzes in courses, which is a very repetitive, yet time-consuming task.
+Corey Moore and his team had the task of deleting the quizzes in courses, which is a very repetitive, time-consuming task.
 They requested a tool that would automate this process.

 -----